llooker/advanced_analytics_accelerator/lookr/README.md

 df = get_look(look_id = 123, limit = -1)  # without row limit
 ```

-The second function allows you to send the results of your analysis back to BigQuery as a net new table.
-To use this function, you will need to set two global environment variables, `datasetid` and `projectid`:
+The second function creates the necessary authentication token for your R environment to connect with your BigQuery instance.
+Leveraging the 'bigrquery' package, invoking `provideBQauthentication()` sets the file path of your auth.json token, Cloud project ID and BQ dataset ID as global variables.
 ```
-Sys.setenv(datasetid = <your BQ dataset id>, projectid = <your GC project id>)
+provideBQauthentication(json_path="~/auth.json",projectid="project-id",datasetid="dataset-id",conn="connection_name")
 ```

-Once set, you can save your dataframe to a table:
+Once authenticated, you can save your dataframe to a table:

 ```
 createBigQueryTable(<desired table name>, <name of R dataframe>)